magnus16/magnus16.github.io/work.md

 ## Projects

-## Bharti Assist Global CRM, Website, Smart Tag solution
+## Across Assist CRM, Website, Smart Tag solution

-Bharti Assist Global (BAG) is a subsidiary of Bharti Enterprises.
-They provide Medical, Roadside, Travel, Corporate Mobility and Warranty support to our customers worldwide.
+Across Assist provides Medical, Roadside, Travel, Corporate Mobility and Warranty support to our customers worldwide.
 BAG CRM allows their employees to manage their plans, offerings, partner accounts and customers all in one place.
 BAG can create new Partner accounts, which further can use the same portal to sell to their customers.
 BAG CRM also uses computer vision (AWS Rekognition) to verify customer uploaded images/videos.
 BAG Smart tag solution enable customers to retrieve their lost things like wallets etc.

 **Responsibilities**